alphagov/govuk-puppet/docs/creating-a-user-account.md

 ## Add yourself to the list of Jenkins users

 There's another bit of hieradata in integration.yaml for `govuk_jenkins::config::admins` which will give you access to the deployment Jenkins.
-Add your LDAP username (usually your full name) to this list.
+Add your github enterprise username (usually your full name) to this list.

 ## Staging and production